bhupen277/Ansible.main/README.md

                   1) Modules (set of operation master -> nodes)
                   2) yml
                   3) key:pair
-                  4) Data types in indention
+                  4) Data types in indention block

+                        A)